Using this guide What's covered

 - Uterine prolapse (uterus pushing into the vagina)

-Sometimes a hysterectomy is the appropriate treatment, but you should be satisfied you’ve fully explored all your options.
-Your gynaecologist should be able to discuss all the available treatments with you, and give you expert advice on what is right for you.
+A hysterectomy may well be the best treatment for your problem but make sure you explore other options beforehand.
+Your gynaecologist should be able to discuss the available treatments with you, and give you expert advice on other options.

 Where is it done?

 A hysterectomy is done in an overnight hospital.
-You can expect to stay in hospital for about 2-3 days after vaginal hysterectomy and 5-6 days after abdominal surgery.
+You can expect to stay in hospital overnight after a keyhole or vaginal procedure and 1 to 2 days after abdominal surgery.
+If you’ve had a hysterectomy because of cancer, your stay may be longer.

 How long does it take?

-It varies considerably, but may take between 1-3 hours.
+It varies considerably, but may take between 1 to 3 hours.

 Choosing a specialist

-How to find a surgeon who specialises in your procedure.
+How to find a gynaecologist who specialises in your surgery

 Give us feedback